How Drive Time Will Change Real Estate (and Make You a Better Agent)

 Right now, people pay more money to live physically closer to the city core, because they believe it will mean a shorter commute (myth 1).

-But people don't want to live physically closer.
-What they really want is a shorter drive.
-We just learned above that closer does not equal faster; therefore, it's also a myth that a longer commute will get you more house for your money.
+Therefore, it's a myth that a longer commute will get you more house for your money.

 When you search for homes within driving distance, you'll see that driving distance isn't a perfect circle, it's more like an irregular polygon.